 Evidence from several studies suggests the differences in health among Medicare eligible people by age, gender, racial, and socioeconomic groups.
 54,55,56,57,58,59,60 The following tables show differences in health status by demographic categories, including potential disparities within your MAO, and illustrate changes from baseline to follow up measurement.
 Groups are defined by the sub-categories for a demographic characteristic (e.g., the 65-69 age group or White race).
-In 2022, the income item was not applicable (NA).
+Since 2022, the income item is not applicable (NA).

-Table 28: 2020-2022 Cohort 23 Performance Measurement Distribution of Mean Unadjusted PCS and MCS Scores at Baseline and Follow Up by Baseline Demographic
+Table 28: 2021-2023 Cohort 24 Performance Measurement Distribution of Mean Unadjusted PCS and MCS Scores at Baseline and Follow Up by Baseline Demographic